epi2me-labs/fastcat/README.md

 # fastcat

+A set of simply utilities for creating summaries from standard bioinformatics formats.

+### fastcat

-A simple utility to concatenate .fastq(.gz) files whilst creating a summary of the sequences.
+This eponymous tool concatenates .fastq(.gz) files whilst creating a summary of the sequences.
 Can also demultiplex reads according to Guppy/MinKNOW .fastq record headers.